CyberDeco/MacPak/README.md

 - MacPak - the frontend name of the project and eventual app, calls MacLarian on the backend
 - MacLarian - the "engine" behind MacPak (geddit, because macOS + Larian = the sports car manufacturer...?)
+- macpak-bevy - backend for GR2/glTF previews using bevy
 - macpak-cli - command-line interface, called by MacLarian and passed into MacPak
 - macpak-gui - the desktop app